 Here are two tips for dealing with the feeling of having superficial friendships:

 1. Get honest with yourself about why this friendship is superficial.
 Have you tested it to see what its capacity for depth really is?
 Could you be more vulnerable or do things that make people feel more comfortable being vulnerable with you?

 2. Look at the friends you’re choosing in the first place.
 We’re not vilifying anyone, but what are the reasons you decided to call this person your friend?
 Does she nourish your soul?
 Does she make you feel seen on deeper levels?
 Are you making this a qualification for a “friend” or are you just satisfied with “what you can get”?
 Not every friendship is going to be deep, but what you doing to create depth in some of the friendships you do have?

-4. They feel like they are a burden to their friends.
-(7% of respondents)
+4. "I feel like I'm a burden to my friends."

 This one hits hard because research shows us that people who ask for help, are more likely to get it (kind of a no brainer).
 “People Pleasers” feel this way because they feel asking for support would be displeasing, and “strong friends” feel this way because they feel it would detract from their character as self-sufficient women; many of us struggle with this feeling.

 We challenge you to look at the reason why you feel like a burden and explore whether those pressures are external or self-imposed.
 And remember, one of the things that makes us feel close is getting to show up for someone else!
 It feels good to be able to help your friends with what they need.
 Your friends are eager to show up for you.

 5. "I feel like I'm more invested than my friends./ I'm always the one initiating."